libmcu/libmcu/README.md

 ## shell
 A tiny CLI shell.

-## jobpool
+## jobqueue
-A small job like calling a callback can be done using jobpool rather than creating a new thread or task which is too much for such a job since it takes quite a lot of resources.
+A small job like calling a callback can be done using jobqueue rather than creating a new thread or task which is too much for such a job since it takes quite a lot of resources.